klaytn/kips/KIPs/kip-draft_kgp6.md

 #### Approval of retiredAddress

 To record the addresses in a verifiable manner, the addresses are verified in the contract by calling approve method.
-The retiredAddress can either be a Contract address or an Externally Owned Account(EOA).
+The retiredAddress can either be a Contract Account (CA) or an Externally Owned Account(EOA).

 - In case of an EOA, verification occurs when the account holder directly calls the approve function. `msg.sender == retiredAddress`
 - In case of a Contract, verification occurs when the admin of the contract calls approve function.
 The smart contract calls the `getState()` function implemented in the retiredAddress contract to get the admin details. `msg.sender == admin`